pennedav/mediacore-moodle/README.md

 To hook your MediaCore site into Moodle you must navigate to: `Site administration -> Plugins -> Local plugins -> MediaCore package config` and enter:

 - the `URL` of your MediaCore site (i.e. http://demo.mediacore.tv).
+Note if your Moodle site is served over https, then your MediaCore site url should also include https (i.e. https://demo.mediacore.tv)
 - the name of your `LTI consumer key` (this must match a valid LTI consumer in your MediaCore site)
 - the secret of your `LTI shared secret` (this also must match the secret in the LTI consumer above)

 ### Moodle/MediaCore Filter config: ###

 In order for videos to display in Moodle, you must enable the MediaCore Filter.